 The APS census is an annual survey of government employees.

-In 2019, we continue to have strong engagement, with an 85 per cent response rate, and improvements across the three primary indices: engagement, wellbeing and innovation.
+In 2020, we continue to have strong engagement, with a 90 per cent response rate, and improvements across the three primary indices: engagement, wellbeing and innovation.